Alduck/Patch-Recovery/README.md

 ```

 # Important note
-- Make sure that the uploaded file can downloaded with wget command and will download a correct file.
+- Make sure you can download the file with the wget command.
 Catbox works fine.

 # Credits
 - [Phhusson](https://github.com/phhusson) Without his script nothing would be possible at the first place